waterdrops0/nouncillors-contracts/README.md

 NouncillorsToken is deployed on the Sepolia Test Network at address:
 `0x95745bB31eEb8278967f5E450dc8B31D34b02733`

-Please note that as the project is on the test network, interactions do not involve real assets.

 ## Project Status

-This project is currently in the development stage.
-We encourage the community to participate in the development process:
+In progres..

-- **Fork the Repository**: Feel free to fork the repository and explore the possibilities.
+- **Fork the Repository**: Feel free to fork the repository.
 - **Submit Pull Requests**: If you've made improvements or fixes, please submit a pull request.
-- **Open Issues for Discussion**: We welcome discussions on how to enhance the project further.
+- **Open Issues for Discussion**

 ### Contributions and Suggestions

-Your contributions and suggestions are invaluable to us.
-Whether you're a developer, an artist, or an enthusiast, your input can help shape Nouncillors.
+Any contribution is welcome and greatly appreciated.
 We 💗 the Nouns